prototypo/persistenturls/branches/1.6/src/README.txt

 from a JAR Installer) allows you to install a new NetKernel and manually set the port numbers.

-1) Install NetKernel 3.3.1, available from:
+1) Install NetKernel 3.3.1 or later, available from:

   http://www.1060.org/download/